The Commonplace

 0.14

 Predictive analytics and AI enable anticipatory policy design (early intervention, forecasting), but they raise normative and governance questions about acceptable levels of prediction‑driven intervention.
-Decision Quality mixed medium capacity for early intervention/forecasting and degree of policy intervention based on predictions
+Decision Quality mixed capacity for early intervention/forecasting and degree of policy intervention based on predictions

 n=103